-According to the Natural Resources Conservation Service (NRCS), trees affected by deer browsing are more vulnerable to frost damage, weakened branches and disease and insect infestation.
+According to the Natural Resources Conservation Service (NRCS), trees affected by deer browsing are more vulnerable to frost damage, weakened branches, disease, and insect infestation.

-Though there are some plant species more popular to deer than others, the threat of deer feeding continues to increase for a variety of species.
+Though there are some plant species more preferable to deer than others, the threat of deer feeding continues to increase for a variety of species.

 Fortunately, there are a few techniques you can use to manage deer browsing and reduce damage to your plants.

-Using repellent is a common defense again deer feeding.
-Repellents can remain effective for 3 to 4 months, but keep in mind that both rain and snow can dissolve the repellent, shortening the length of protection.
+Repellents are commonly used to defend against deer feeding.
+Repellents can remain effective for 3 to 4 months under ideal situations, but keep in mind weather conditions can dissolve the repellent, shortening the length of protection.